14 LikesCharity & Not-For-Profit

 - Fundraisers: Raise awareness for charities and encourage people or businesses to donate money.
 Fundraisers can work directly with people on the street or organise major events and campaigns to raise money.

 - Project managers: Make sure that projects are delivered on time and within budget.
 They coordinate all the people and tasks involved, so get to be involved in lots of different things including research, planning budgets and media campaigns.
+Learn how to improve your project management skills.

 - Volunteers coordinators: Many charities rely on the support of volunteers to deliver their services.
 Volunteer coordinators help recruit people, provide training and oversee them as they work.
 Volunteering is a great way to get started working for a charity.
 Volunteers do a range of tasks from admin support in the office to manning helplines and planning events.